alexyuly/chil/README.md

 A **leaf component** is a component which is implemented with "native" code, which is code that is specific to one target platform supported by a Chil runtime engine.
 (For example, a leaf component may be implemented in JavaScript, to target the proposed Chil Node.js runtime engine.)

 A leaf component source code file should have an extension of `.leaf.[native extension]`, where `[native extension]` is the extension of the native code.
-(For example, a leaf component implemented in JavaScript should have a "double-dot" extenstion of `.leaf.js`).
+(For example, a leaf component implemented in JavaScript should have a "double-dot" extension of `.leaf.js`).

 Each stream of a leaf component is defined as a function with one parameter, which is a closure on the component's state and the component's output.

-Each non-head stream of a leaf component is called repeatedly at runtime, in order to
+Each stream of a leaf component is called in order to

-- update the component's state
+- initialize or update the component's state
 - send values to the component's output

 #### Schema component

 A **schema component** is a component which is implemented with Chil code, which is code that is general to any target platform supported by a Chil runtime engine.

-A schema component source code file should have an extension of `.schema.yml`.
+A schema component source code file should have an extension of `.schema`.
 The content of a schema component source code file is valid [YAML](http://yaml.org/spec/1.2/spec.html).
 (YAML is well-suited to a language which represents code as data.
 It avoids extraneous symbols such as quotes and braces, which do not add to the human-readable meaning of words.)

 Each stream of a schema component is defined as a key-value pair within a dictionary.
+The key is the name of the stream, while the value is a "delegate", which is a reference to a stream within the component's private scope.
+The delegate is called in response to each value sent to the stream, and all values output by the delegate are sent to the stream's output.

+#### Delegate

+A **delegate** is a reference to a stream which

+- is within the component's private scope
+- receives values sent into a public stream of the component
+- sends values out to the component's output

+What is "a stream within the component's private scope"?
+Each component has private "child components", whose streams are included in delegates.

+The syntax of a delegate can be represented as

+`[component path][!][ @component instance][ *component stream]`

+The brackets indicate each part of the syntax.

+##### Component path

+A **component path** is a path to a source code file for a component, which is one of the following:

+- A "global" file path which can be referenced because it is relative to an entry defined in the Chil compiler path. (*TODO*: Explain how to define entries in the Chil compiler path.)
+- A "system" file path which is relative to the current directory of the file within which is it referenced.

+##### Singleton (exclamation point)

+*TODO*

+##### Component instance ("at" symbol)

+*TODO*

+##### Component stream (asterisk)

+*TODO*